 Life is a rollercoaster of emotions.
 Ups and downs, awesome days and stupid days, laughing, crying and sometimes everything all in the same exact moment.

 Through it all, there are some guarantees in life that are important to remember.

-Some of these guarantees we all experience, some are unique to each of us, and others are only guarantees if we make the choice to have them show up in our life.
+Some of these guarantees we all experience, some are unique to each of us, and others are only guarantees if we make the choice to allow them to show up in our life.

 Let’s break all this down and get some clarity in today’s fuckery – are you with me?

 First, let’s look at some guarantees that we all have in common and that none of us have any control over.
-Maybe it’s the consistency that makes these guarantees comforting, or maybe it’s that they aren’t up for interpretation.
+Maybe it’s the consistency that makes these guarantees comforting, or maybe it’s that they aren’t up for debate.
 Whatever it is, we can rest easy knowing the following truths with absolute certainty:

 - The sun and moon will rise and set.

 - Gravity always does its job.

 - We will always inhale oxygen and exhale carbon dioxide.